Dasharo/docs/docs/variants/msi_z690/faq.md

 ## Will this work on my `MSI PRO Z690-A DDR4` ?

-Although we do not own that one and cannot give promises, we believe that it should work the same as the `MSI PRO Z690-A WIFI DDR4`.
+Although we do not own that one and cannot give promises without testing, we believe that it should work the same as the `MSI PRO Z690-A WIFI DDR4`.
 This is almost the same board, just with no WiFi card.